Bridgestone World Solar Challenge

 The Bridgestone World Solar Challenge, or BWSC, is the world's most well-known solar car race.
 A biennial road race covering 3021 kilometers through the Australian Outback, from Darwin in the North to Adelaide in the South of Australia.
 The race was created to foster the development of experimental, solar-powered vehicles.

 Teams from around the world take part in the race, most of which come from universities.
-The race has a 32-year history with 13 editions taking place after the first one in 1987.
+The race has a 37-year history with 15 editions taking place after the first one in 1987.
 The first solar car to ever win the race was the General Motor's Sunraycer, who drove an average speed of 66.9 km/h.

 General Motor's Sunraycer, the first solar car to ever win the BWSC.

-In the 2019 edition, 29 teams from all over the world will be drove from Darwin to Adelaide.
+In the 2023 edition, 42 teams from all over the world drove from Darwin to Adelaide.
 Among these teams were many of the world's biggest and most prestigious universities, such as TU Delft, Stanford, MIT, ...
-The BluePoint, the eight Belgian solar car, was the first to cross the finish line and so the Agoria Solar Team won their first victory in Australia.
+The BluePoint, the eight Belgian solar car, was the first to cross the finish line in 2019 and so the Innoptus Solar Team won their first victory in Australia, followed by a second victory in 2023 by the tenth Belgian solar car, the Infinite.

-The next edition will start in October 2023.
-You can follow our journey to Australia on our social media channels: Facebook, Instagram, LinkedIn & Twitter.
+The next edition will start October 2025.
+You can follow our journey to Australia on our social media channels: Facebook, Instagram, LinkedIn & X.

 Want to find out more about the Bridgestone World Solar Challenge?
 Take a look at their website!